determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 -  ``root``: Specifies the root directory of the state files.
 Defaults to ``/usr/share/determined/master``.

+-  ``cache``: Configuration for file cache.

+   -  ``cache_dir``: Specifies the root directory for file cache.
+Defaults to ``/var/cache/determined``.
+      Note that the master would break on startup if it does not have access to create this default directory.

 -  ``cluster_name`` (optional): Specify a human readable name for this cluster.

 -  ``tensorboard_timeout``: Specifies the duration in seconds before idle TensorBoard instances are